zexus34/ChatApp-backend/README.md

 ## Features ✨

-- **Chat Management**: Create, retrieve, update, and delete chats (direct and group).
+- **Chat Management**: Create, retrieve, update, and delete chats (direct and group)
-- **Message Management**: Send, retrieve, delete, and reply to messages within chats.
+- **Message Management**: Send, retrieve, delete, and reply to messages within chats
-- **Real-time Communication**: Utilizes Socket.IO for events like new messages, typing indicators, and chat updates.
+- **Real-time Communication**: Utilizes Socket.IO for events like new messages, typing indicators, and chat updates
-- **Authentication and Authorization**: Integrates with CLIENT_REPO for user validation using JWT tokens and an internal API key.
+- **Authentication and Authorization**: Integrates with CLIENT_REPO for user validation using JWT tokens and an internal API key
-- **File Handling**: Supports message attachments via Multer.
+- **File Handling**: Supports message attachments via Multer
-- **Error Handling and Validation**: Custom error handling and request validation middleware.
+- **Error Handling and Validation**: Custom error handling and request validation middleware

 ## Project Overview 🔍